 In connection with the ATM, KCM, in its capacity as one of the sales agents, will receive commissions for the shares of KREF's common stock it sells.
-This amount is not to exceed, but may be less than, 2.0 % of the gross sales price per share.
-KREF did not sell shares under the ATM and did not incur or pay any commissions to KCM during the three months ended March 31, 2024 and 2023.
+This amount is not to exceed, but may be less than, 2.0% of the gross sales price per share.
+KREF did not sell shares under the ATM and did not incur or pay any commissions to KCM during the three and six months ended March 31, 2024 and 2023, June 30, 2024.

-In connection with the BMO Facility, and in consideration for its services as the structuring agent, KREF is obligated to pay KCM a structuring fee equal to 0.35 % of the respective committed loan advances under the agreement.
+In connection with the BMO Facility, and in consideration for its services as the structuring agent, KREF is obligated to pay KCM a structuring fee equal to 0.35% of the respective committed loan advances under the agreement.
 Such fees are capitalized as deferred financing cost and amortized to interest expense over the draw period of the facility.
-No KCM structuring fees in connection with the facility were paid during the three months ended March 31, 2024 and 2023.
+No KCM structuring fees in connection with the facility were paid during the three and six months ended March 31, 2024 and 2023, June 30, 2024.

-In connection with the KREF Lending IX Facility entered into in July 2021, and in consideration for structuring and sourcing this arrangement, KREF is obligated to pay KCM a structuring fee equal to 0.75 % of the respective committed loan advances under the agreement.
+In connection with the KREF Lending IX Facility entered into in July 2021, and in consideration for structuring and sourcing this arrangement, KREF is obligated to pay KCM a structuring fee equal to 0.75% of the respective committed loan advances under the agreement.
 Such fees are capitalized as deferred financing cost and amortized to interest expense over the draw period of the facility.
-During the three months ended March 31, 2024 and 2023, KREF paid KCM zero and \$ 0.1 million in structuring fees in connection with the facility, respectively.
+During the three months ended March 31, 2024 and 2023, KREF paid No KCM zero and \$0.1 million in structuring fees in connection with the facility respectively. were paid during the three and six months ended June 30, 2024.

-In connection with the KREF Lending XII Facility entered into in 2022, and in consideration for structuring and sourcing this arrangement, KREF is obligated to pay KCM a structuring fee equal to 0.35 % of the respective loan advances under the agreement.
+In connection with the KREF Lending XII Facility entered into in 2022, and in consideration for structuring and sourcing this arrangement, KREF is obligated to pay KCM a structuring fee equal to 0.35% of the respective loan advances under the agreement.
 Such fees are capitalized as deferred financing cost and amortized to interest expense over the draw period of the facility.
-No KCM structuring fees in connection with the facility were paid during the three months ended March 31, 2024 and 2023.
+No KCM structuring fees in connection with the facility were paid during the three and six months ended March 31, 2024 June 30, 2024.